Kragrathea/pgcode/README.md

 Port can be set as part of installation.
 Default port is 7136

 # Moonraker config
-PrettyGCode should run as installed.
-But, depending on your setup and depending on if you have authorizaion enabled, you may have to edit Moonraker.conf to allow access.
+Depending on your setup you will probably have to edit Moonraker.conf to allow access.
+This can be done in Fluidd in the Configuration menu.

+Check to see if authorization is enabled or not.
+If it is you will need to use an API key.

+You will also have to allow PrettyGCode access in the cors_domains: section.
 Check that the machine AND port you are browsing from is included in the cors_domains and/or trusted_clients sections.
 You _may_ also have to turn on octoprint_compat

 Partial moonraker.conf
 ```